Clovis I: Road to Soissons

-The ruler of Tournai died in 481 and was succeeded by his sixteen-year-old son, Clovis.
+The ruler of Tournai died in 481 and was succeeded by his young son, Clovis.
 His band of warriors probably numbered no more than half a thousand.
-In 486 he began his efforts to expand the realm by allying himself with his relative, Ragnachar, regulus of Cambrai and another Frankish regulus, Chalaric.
+In 486 he began his efforts to expand the realm by allying himself with his relative Ragnachar, king of Cambrai and another Frankish king, Chalaric.
+These rulers are sometimes referred to as regulus (diminutive of rex).
 Together the triumvirate marched against Syagrius and met the Gallo-Roman commander at Soissons.
-During the battle Chalaric betrayed his comrades by refusing to take part in the fighting.
+During the battle, Chalaric betrayed his comrades by refusing to take part in the fighting.
 Despite the betrayal, the Franks landed a decisive victory, forcing Syagrius to flee to the court of Alaric II.
 This battle is viewed as bringing about the end of the rump state of the Western Roman Empire outside of Italy.
-Following the battle, Clovis invaded the traitor Chararic's territory and was able to imprison him and his son.
+Following the battle, Clovis invaded the traitor Chalaric's territory and was able to imprison him and his son.

 Taming Gaul

 Prior to the battle, Clovis did not enjoy the support of the Gallo-Roman clergy, so he proceeded to pillage the Roman territory, including the churches.
-The Bishop of Reims requested Clovis return everything taken from the Church of Reims, and, as the young king aspired to establish cordial relationships with the clergy, he returned a valuable ewer taken from the church.
-Despite his position, some Roman cities refused to yield to the Franks, namely Verdun‒which surrendered after a brief siege‒and Paris, which stubbornly resisted a few years, perhaps as many as five.
+The Bishop of Reims requested Clovis return everything taken from the Church of Reims; the young king aspired to establish cordial relationships with the clergy, so he returned a valuable ewer taken from the church.
+Despite his position, some Roman cities refused to yield to the Franks, namely Verdun ‒ which surrendered after a brief siege ‒ and Paris, which stubbornly resisted for a few years, perhaps as many as five.
 He made Paris his capital and established an abbey dedicated to Saints Peter and Paul on the south bank of the Seine.

-Clovis came to the realisation that he wouldn't be able to rule Gaul without the help of the clergy and aimed to please the clergy by taking a Catholic wife.
+Realizing that he would not be able to rule Gaul without the help of the clergy, Clovis took a Catholic wife to please them.
 He also integrated many of Syagrius's units into his own army.
-The Roman kingdom was probably under Clovis's control by 491, because in the same year Clovis successfully moved against a small number of Thuringians in the eastern Gaul, near the Burgundian border.
+The Roman kingdom was probably under Clovis's control by 491 because in the same year, Clovis allegedly moved against a small number of Thuringians in eastern Gaul, near the Burgundian border.

 Middle reign (492–506)

-Barbarian bonding
+Barbarian Relations

 Around 493 AD, he secured an alliance with the Ostrogoths through the marriage of his sister Audofleda to their king, Theodoric the Great.

 In the same year, the neighboring King of the Burgundians was slain by his brother, Gundobad; bringing civil strife to that kingdom.
-He proceeded to drown his sister-in-law and force his niece, Chrona, into a convent; another niece, Clotilde, fled to the court of her other uncle.
-Finding himself in a precarious position this uncle, Godegisel, decided to ally himself to Clovis by marrying his exiled niece to the Frankish king.
+Allegedly, Gundobad proceeded to drown his sister-in-law and force his niece, Chrona, into a convent.
+Another niece, Clotilde, fled to the court of the third brother, Godegisel.
+Finding himself in a precarious position, Godegisel decided to ally himself to Clovis by marrying his exiled niece to the Frankish king.